Bnorval/SQL_Project_Data_Job_Analysis/README.md

     salary_year_avg DESC
 ```

-After breaking down and analysing the results, a few key skills stand out.
-SQL had the highest freuquency
+After breaking down and analyzing the results, a few key skills stand out.
+SQL had the highest frequency
 being required in 80% of the job postings.
 Python came in 2nd with 70% of the job postings, and Tableau
 came in 3rd with 60% of the job postings.
 Other skills such as R and Excel also have a good number of
-listings, however the top three skills are clearly dominant over the rest.
+listings, however, the top three skills are clearly dominant over the rest.

 This showcases a clear set of skills to focus on:
 - SQL for database knowledge and querying
 - Python or R for additional querying and statistical analyses
-- Tableau for visualizng this data
+- Tableau for visualizing this data

 ![Top Paying Skills](project_sql/assets/Top_Paying_Skills.png)

 *Bar graph visualizing the count of skills for the top 10 paying jobs for Data Analysts.
 This was narrowed down to at least three job postings per skill for visual clarity.*

 ### 3. In-Demand Skills for Data Analysts
-This query helped identify the top skills being asked for remote data analysts.
-This time, its across all job postings to get a better understanding of the industry as a whole.
+This query helped identify the top skills required for remote data analysts.
+This time, it is across all job postings to get a better understanding of the industry as a whole.

 ```sql
 SELECT